ESL Frequently Asked Questions

 How long will it take to process my application?

-Once we have received your completed online application together with the CAD $1000 registration fee, you will receive an email response within 2 working days.
-Your letter of acceptance will be emailed out to you within 2-3 weeks.
+Once we have received your completed online application together with the CDN $1,000 registration fee, we will require 2-3 weeks for the letter of acceptance to be emailed out to you.

 When do I get my letter of acceptance?

-Your letter of acceptance can be scanned and emailed to you or it can be faxed to you within two to three weeks after your file is complete.
+Your letter of acceptance can be scanned and emailed to you or it can be faxed to you within 2-3 weeks after your file is complete.
 The original letter of acceptance will be sent to you by mail upon request.

 May I have the acceptance letter sent by express mail?